Investing in Gold

 Choose the form of gold that suits you personally.
 The first choice for gold is generally coins, as long as they are of the highest quality and minted by one of the world's few premier mints.
 However convenient, coins usually trade at a slight premium to gold bullion bars, so investors looking to maximize the amount of gold that their investment dollars will buy typically choose bar form.
 While coin investment results are nearly the same as bars, the advantage with coins in one’s personal possession is the ability to sell coins without the cost and delay of an assay.
 When selling bullion bars that you have had in your personal possession back to a dealer, an assay is required to verify its weight and fineness.
-However, when your bullion bars have been purchased from Monex and stored at Brinks or Farmers and Merchants Bank, there are no assay fees required or delivery charges.
+However, when your bullion bars have been purchased from Monex and stored at Brinks, there are no assay fees required or delivery charges.
 It is certainly helpful to contact a Monex Account Representative to discuss the types of gold products that would best fit your particular needs.

 Does the face value of a gold coin affect its worth?

 Face values of the most popular gold bullion coins are insignificant in relation to their intrinsic melt value.
 In this case, a coin’s face currency value does not affect its worth at all.
 On the other hand, if a reputable mint were to issue coins having currency of significant proportion to its commodity melt value, and it could be taken in exchange to purchase goods, it would have some additional premium value, especially if its currency value were greater than its melt value.

 Why do some coins sell for well above the spot gold price?